-1. Black and dark colored roofs.
+1. Black and dark-colored roofs.
 In general, dark-colored roofing materials will absorb the heat and cause your attic and/or the top of your house to be warmer than a lighter colored material.
 However, the type of material used can cause this to vary tremendously (see below.)

-2. Light colored roofs.
+2. Light-colored roofs.
 Conversely, light-colored roofing materials have been the traditional choice for warm weather climates, such as the American southwest.
-That’s why you see white, painted roofs in Greece, North Africa and other Mediterranean countries.
+That’s why you see white, painted roofs in Greece, North Africa, and other Mediterranean countries.
 However, this fact, too, can vary quite a bit depending on the materials used.

 The relationship between different roofing materials and home temperature

-The key factor in how the type of roof you install in house located in Virginia will affect the temperature inside your home is the material you use.
+The key factor in how the type of roof you install in a house located in Virginia will affect the temperature inside your home is the material you use.
 According to the U.S. Department of Energy, the temperature in your attic in the height of the summer can vary by up to 50 degrees based on what material you choose for your roof.
 Below are a few popular roofing materials and how they affect your home’s temperature.

 1. Traditional asphalt shingles.
-Asphalt shingles, the most popular roofing material used in the United States, has relatively low reflective properties, whatever color shingles you use.
+Asphalt shingles, the most popular roofing material used in the United States, have relatively low reflective properties, whatever color shingles you use.
 This is because the asphalt granules diffuse the light in multiple directions.
 It’s estimated that only about 30 percent of the light hitting asphalt roofs is reflected away from the house on even the lightest colored roofs; the rest is absorbed, despite the color.
 This means that heat is transferred from your roof to the inside of your attic, helping to warm your home in the winter and causing your air conditioner to work harder during the summer months.

 3. Solar reflective shingles.
 One of the newest roofing products on the market is solar reflective shingles.
 This type of roofing product is designed so that a greater amount of the sun’s rays are reflected back into the atmosphere than happens with traditional asphalt shingles.
 These types of shingles are coated with specially-designed reflective granules to make them more energy-efficient.